Meet the who’s who of the Ediacara world

 Funisia

-Move over Aphrodite, the goddess of love, lust, beauty, passion and procreation ‑Meet Funisia, who invented it all.
-That’s right, the living creature that invented sex, flirting, swaying, seducing and releasing sperm and eggs into the water column in a way coral similarly does today.
-Such passion all those hundreds of millions of years ago in the first record of sexual reproduction on earth.
+Move over Aphrodite, the goddess of love, lust, beauty, passion and procreation.
+Meet Funisia, who invented it all.
+That’s right, the living creature that invented sex; flirting, swaying, seducing and releasing sperm and eggs into the water column, similarly to the way coral does today.
+Such passion all those hundreds of millions of years ago, in the first record of sexual reproduction on earth.

 Tribrachidium

-Poor Tri seemed a little confused.
+Poor Tri seems a little confused.
 With most Ediacara having bi-radial symmetry, Tri is tri-radial which means it looks a little different with a body plan like none other.
-Maybe that’s why Tri was shy and spent most of the time way down on the bottom of seabed.
+Maybe that’s why Tri was shy and spent most of the time way down on the bottom of the seabed.

 Arborea